hannahhoanggg/c0723-code-solutions/http-messages/http-messages-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a client?
-  A client is a service requester.
+  A client is a software/device that makes a service request.
 It does not share any resources but it requests content or service from a server.
 - What is a server?
   A server is a provider of a resource or service.
 - Which HTTP method does a browser issue to a web server when you visit a URL?